On a Class of Hypergeometric Diagonals: General case

 \subsection{Examples}

 Let us list some examples of the general theorems and draw the connection to previous statements. \begin{enumerate} \item First we emphasize that Theorem \ref{thm:1} follows promptly from the more general Theorem \ref{thm:general1} by letting all $b_j = 0$ except $b_n = R$ and $b_N = -S$.
-Clearly, the change $\textbf{x} \mapsto -\textbf{x}$ in the algebraic function is reflected by the change $t \mapsto (-1)^N t$ in its diagonal. \item Letting $N=3$ in Theorem \ref{thm:general1} we obtain immediately the first part of Theorem \ref{cor:23}
+Clearly, the change $\textbf{x} \mapsto -\textbf{x}$ in the algebraic function is reflected by the change $t \mapsto (-1)^N t$ in its diagonal. \item Letting $N=3$ in Theorem \ref{thm:general1} we obtain immediately the first part of Theorem \ref{cor:23}. \item If moreover $T=-1$ in the case $N=3$, we achieve a cancellation of the last parameter and are left with